-As at 14 August 2017, the Group had a total of 74,052,431 ordinary shares issued and Intertain had approximately CAD 0.4 million principal amount of Convertible Debentures outstanding.
-See "Convertible Debentures".
-As at 14 August 2017, Jackpotjoy plc had 3,085,490 share options outstanding.
+As at 13 November 2017, the Group had a total of 74,052,431 ordinary shares issued and Intertain had approximately CAD \$0.4 million principal amount of Convertible Debentures outstanding.
+See "Convertible Debentures" section within this MD&A. As at 13 November 2017, Jackpotjoy plc had 3,085,490 share options outstanding.